-Discussions of authorship within the Harvard T.H.
-Chan School usually concern published reports of original, scientific research.
-However, the same principles apply to all intellectual products: words or images; in paper or electronic media; whether published or prepared for local use; in scientific disciplines or the humanities; and whether intended for the dissemination of new discoveries and ideas, for published reviews of existing knowledge or for educational programs.
+Discussions of authorship within the Harvard Chan School usually concern published reports of original scientific research.
+However, the same principles apply to all intellectual products: words or images; in paper or electronic media; for public or local use; in scientific disciplines or the humanities; and whether intended for the dissemination of new discoveries and ideas, for published reviews of existing knowledge, or for educational programs.

-7. If there is an authorship dispute, every effort should be made to settle it at the local level by the authors themselves, the research PI and/or the Department Chair.
+- If there is an authorship dispute, every effort should be made to settle it at the local level by the authors themselves, the research PI, and/or the Department Chair.

-If local efforts fail, please contact Dean Michael Grusby (email@example.com) for additional resources to facilitate dispute resolution.
+If local efforts fail, please contact Dean Jennifer Ivers (firstname.lastname@example.org) for additional resources to facilitate dispute resolution.

 - CASRAI contributor taxonomy (CRediT)

 - Harvard’s non-retaliation policy